 A printed receipt will be given upon checkout listing the titles checked out and the date due.
 The patron is responsible for knowing when their items are due.
 If a receipt is lost, this information can be obtained by the cardholder at any public catalog terminal, by telephone, or on-line.

-Patrons are responsible for all materials checked out on their card.
-There will be a replacement charge for lost materials.
-When the actual cost of an item cannot be determined, as for older or generic items, a replacement price will be applied.
-Items deemed not suitable for replacement will be evaluated and the department head will determine a fair price for the item.
+Patrons are responsible for all materials checked out on their card and any child they have signed as the responsible party in order for them to obtain a card When the actual cost of an item cannot be determined, as for older or generic items, a replacement price will be applied.
+Items deemed not suitable for replacement will be evaluated and the department Supervisor will determine a fair price for the item.

 Receipts may be given patrons who pay for lost/damaged materials.
 Refunds are given to patrons who pay for lost materials, but return them in good condition within a year of paying for the material.
 Materials damaged beyond use become property of the borrower upon payment.
 At the discretion of the library staff, severely damaged materials may be disposed of upon return, but the borrower is still liable.
 Information concerning these charges appears on the patron’s account history.